brianpetro/smart-context-obsidian/README.md

 ## Visible
 This will be included.
 ```

-And you’ve configured the excluded heading as `Secret`, the `## Secret` section won’t appear in the clipboard output.
+And you’ve configured the excluded heading as `Secret`, the **“Secret”** section won’t appear in the clipboard output.

+---

 ## Contributing

 Feel free to open issues or submit pull requests to improve this plugin.

+---

 ## License